AUSAXS/AUSAXS/README.md

 # Stuff to consider
 ## Grid:
  * Consider simply calculating and using the bounding box at initialization as the entire grid instead of wasting memory
- * Consider changing how it stores its atom data
  * Consider how to improve culling method
  * Consider removing all bounds checks
- * Consider using vectors instead of maps for storage.
-Currently insertion scales horribly with the number of atoms.

 ## ScatteringHistogram:
  * Optional argument of q-values to calculate I(q) for - this would remove the necessity of splicing in the IntensityFitter